 September—May (some pre-reading required)

-(includes three retreats, six Saturday sessions, and weekly meetings.
-You must also buy your own books.)
+(This cost includes three retreats, six Saturday sessions with special speakers, and access to a learning portal and reading plans/materials for weekly meetings.
+You must also buy some additional books.)

-We recommend looking at the questions so you can prepare answers in advance and then drop them into the application form before submitting electronically.
+Before completing the application, we recommend that you preview the questions so you can prepare answers in advance and then drop them into the application form before submitting electronically.